Oil rallies after record tenth straight fall in U.S. inventories

 U.S. refining capacity use declined by 2.1 percentage points as maintenance season began, though gasoline and diesel demand still exceeded year-ago levels, the EIA said.

-Sukrit Vijayakar of energy consultancy Trifecta said rising sell options are a result of large long positions built in previous months.
+Sukrit Vijayakar of energy consultancy Trifecta attributed rising sell options to large long positions built in previous months.

 “We still have ... nine long barrels for every short barrel, so a reversal should be interesting to watch,” he said.

-However, traders said oil prices were unlikely to fall far because strong global economic growth has boosted oil demand while supply has been restraint by the OPEC-led deal to limit production.

-Additional reporting by Amanda Cooper and Henning Gloystein; Editing by Marguerita Choy and David Goodman
+Additional reporting by Amanda Cooper and Henning Gloystein; Editing by David Gregorio and Marguerita Choy